dirien/faas-cloud-svc-status/README.md

 # Faasd Example function (golang)
-This is a exampl e function for the faasd and JAMstack installion i recently build.
+This is an example function for the faasd and JAMstack Stack I recently build and deployed.

 The idea of the function is tho get the status of different cloud services.